irisnet/irismod/modules/service/spec/02_messages.md

 - `RequestContextID` is invalid
 - the request context does not exist
 - the request context is not running

+## MsgStartRequestContext

+The request context can be started via `MsgStartRequestContext`

 ```go
 type MsgStartRequestContext struct {